 I'm not sure I'm ready to make the commitment of baptism

 Baptism is a big commitment.
 You will make some big promises to God on behalf of your child, and commit to raising them as a Christian.
-If at any stage in arranging a baptism, from the initial meeting to attending baptism preparation, you feel that the time isn't right please say something!
+If at any stage in arranging a baptism, from the initial meeting to baptism preparation with the minister, you feel that the time isn't right please say something!
 We'll be happy to chat to you about what you're feeling and your questions.

 How do I arrange a Baptism?

-If you wish to make the commitment of baptism on behalf of your child or for yourself the first step is to join us at church on Sunday for a regular 10am service or at the 5 o'clock gathering to chat a little bit about baptism with a member of the clergy.
+If you wish to make the commitment of baptism on behalf of your child or for yourself the first step is to join us at church on Sunday for a regular 10am service to chat a little bit about baptism with a member of the clergy.
+You are welcome at any service but we recommend our more informal Morning Praise on the first Sunday of the month.
+We have a children’s corner with toys and children’s groups during the service for those ages 3-10.
 Please also contact our office who will send you some information about baptism so you can think through whether this is a commitment you wish to make - it also means we know to keep an eye out for you on Sunday!

 When do Baptisms happen?

-As a person becomes a member of the Church in baptism we would strongly encourage you to choose a baptism date during a regular service.
-Although we leave the choice between these services to you, we do try to limit the number of candidates on any given Sunday to two families.
+As a person becomes a member of the Church in baptism we would strongly encourage you to choose a baptism date during a regular 10am service.
 In the case of older children and adults wanting to be baptised we tend to encourage baptism at a service of confirmation when one the local bishops is present.

 When you meet us

 We want you to feel truly welcome when you come to join us in church.
 Baptism is about becoming a member of the Church family - Christian life was never intended to be lived alone!
 So that you know who to look out for we've put up the photos of the clergy to talk to and our Baptism Visitors.
-We have hot drinks after the 10am service and time to chat over tea and cake before and after the 5 o'clock Gathering.
-We would encourage you to join us for this time of fellowship and to meet some more members of the church as well as those you need to speak to about arranging a baptism.
+We have hot drinks after the 10am service and we would encourage you to join us for this time of fellowship and to meet some more members of the church as well as those you need to speak to about arranging a baptism.

 Every family who arranges a baptism with us will always have a Baptism Visitor assigned to them, as well as the minister who will be baptising your child.
 This person will support you in the run up to Baptism and be there with you on the day as well.